eweser/eweser-db/packages/aggregator/README.md

 A server that listens to Matrix rooms marked as public by @eweser/db users, and provides a public API for accessing the data.

+Shared data is saved into a MongoDB database to enable searches.

 ## Dev

 Make a dev cert with [mkcert](https://github.com/FiloSottile/mkcert)